Scalable AI-assisted Workflow Management for Detector Design Optimization Using Distributed Computing: Discussion and Future Work

 The integration of AI-driven optimization with distributed computing enables efficient exploration of high-dimensional parameter spaces, reduces time-to-solution, and enhances automation, reproducibility, and overall workflow robustness.
 By coupling multi-objective optimization with scalable workflow orchestration, the framework provides a practical solution for end-to-end optimization of complex detector systems.

 Future work will focus on extending the framework to support larger machine learning models, additional detector components, and leveraging large language models for advanced workflow automation and decision support.
-Furthermore, ongoing developments aim to generalize the approach for broader applications and to extend to the scheduling to SLURM based runners, enabling AI-assisted optimization across other detectors and experiments at the Electron–Ion Collider.
+Furthermore, ongoing developments aim to generalize the approach for broader applications and to extend the workflow scheduling infrastructure to SLURM-based runners, enabling AI-assisted optimization across other detectors and experiments at the Electron–Ion Collider.
 This scalable, distributed, and AI-driven methodology promises to accelerate detector design cycles, uncover optimal trade-offs among competing objectives, and establish a foundation for future large-scale nuclear and particle physics experiments.

 \acknowledgments

 C.F., K.S. and H.N. were supported by the Office of Nuclear Physics of the U.S. Department of Energy under Grant Contract No. DE-SC0024625.
 C.P. and K.N. were supported by the Office of Nuclear Physics of the U.S. Department of Energy under Grant Contract No. DE-SC0024478.
 M.D. was supported by the U.S. Department of Energy Office of Science, Office of Nuclear Physics contract number DE-AC05-06OR23177, under which Jefferson Science Associates, LLC operates Jefferson Lab.
 T.H. was supported by DOE U.S. Department of Energy Office of Science, Office of Nuclear Physics contract number DE-SC-0024691.
 This work was supported by the U.S. Department of Energy, Office of Science, under Brookhaven Science Associates (BSA) contract number DE-SC0012704.